-The TOE provides the Security Functions to counter the unauthorised access to the image data in the MFD and to protect the communication data on the network.
+The TOE provides the security functions to counter the unauthorised access to the image data in the MFD and to protect the communication data on the network.

-For meeting the organisational security policies, the TOE provides the functions to overwrite data stored into the MFD and to prevent the unauthorised access through telephone lines via fax interface.
+To meet the organisational security policies, the TOE provides the functions to overwrite data stored into the MFD and to prevent the unauthorised access through telephone lines via fax interface.

-And for each setting that is relevant to the above mentioned Security Functions, only administrators are permitted to set configurations in order to prevent the deactivation and unauthorised use of the Security Functions.
+In addition, for each setting that is relevant to the above-mentioned security functions, only administrators are permitted to set configurations in order to prevent the deactivation and unauthorised use of the security functions.